rach/rach.github.io/_posts/2015-11-09-introduction-to-postgres-physical-storage.md

 The items themselves are stored in space allocated backwards from the end of unallocated space.
 To summarize, inside a page the pointers to the row are stored at the starts and the tuples (rows) are stored at the end of the page.

-You can access the CTID of a row about simply selection the columns:
+You can access the CTID of a row by adding `ctid` in the selected columns:

 {% highlight sql %}
 SELECT ctid, * from bar;